uri-goldsztejn/local-distributed_activity_estimation/README.md

 This is the code developed for our paper "[Estimating uterine activity from electrohysterogram measurements via statistical tensor decomposition]()"

+A preprint of our paper can be found [here](https://arxiv.org/abs/2209.02183).

 Uri Goldsztejn, Arye Nehorai

 Washington University in St. Louis, 2023